-April 20th onwards
+April onwards (exact date TBC)

 All public and concertado schools publish the number of available places in each year group.
 This will help to give you an idea of whether or not it is possible for your child to get a place based on the number of points that your family has.